NEW ZEALAND - The South Island 10, 13, or 16 days

 DAY 13.

-• Depart at Nelson airport to return home, unless you’re extending the journey to Marlborough Sound.
+• Depart from Nelson airport to return home, unless you’re extending the journey to Marlborough Sound.

 • Overnight: Marlborough area if you’re extending your vacation.